DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/85 Error Bars.md

 ---

 Alternatively, error bar values can be calculated according to an algorithm.
-In this case, choose the needed algorithm using the [type](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/valueErrorBar/type.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/valueErrorBar/#type') option and specify the value to be used in calculation using the [value](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/valueErrorBar/value.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/valueErrorBar/#value') option.
+In this case, choose the needed algorithm using the [type](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/valueErrorBar/type.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/valueErrorBar/#type') property and specify the value to be used in calculation using the [value](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/valueErrorBar/value.md '/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/valueErrorBar/#value') option.

 ---
 ##### jQuery